nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 Nmap done: 1 IP address (1 host up) scanned in 0.32 seconds
 ```

 Ah ah!
 Now the port `5432` is closed!
 Which is _exactly_ what we wanted.
 (Note: as before, depending on the services installed and running on your host, there might very well be other ports opened.
-Please understand that here we don't seek `"All 1000 scanned ports on 192.168.43.28 are closed"`, we simply seek that the line `5432/tcp open postgresql` be not here!)
+Please understand that here we don't seek `"All 1000 scanned ports on 192.168.43.28 are closed"`, we simply seek the line `5432/tcp open postgresql` not to be here!)

-So this is a _very_ handy tool, because now you can bind port on the desired interfaces and have a very fine granularity expose your services.
+So this is a _very_ handy tool, because now you can bind ports on the desired interfaces and have a very fine granularity of the way you expose your services.
 Note that if your host has more than 2 interfaces (let's say 5) and you want to bind the port on 3 of them but not the other two, you need to use the `-p` option three times: `-p <ip-1>:5432:5432 -p <ip-2>:5432:5432 -p <ip-3>:5555:5432`.
 Here I have bound the postgresql port `5432` to the same port number `5432` of the first two interfaces and on the port `5555` of the third interface.

+Note that if you want to have specific interface **and** random port mapping, then the syntaxt is as follow: `<interface-ip>::<port>`.
+Note the `::` in the middle (two `:`).
+This is basically the same as above, but with the "host" part omitted.
+It looks weird, but that's the way to do it.

 Imagine the possibilities: you can bind some ports of your containers to the `tun0` interface of your host and this gives access to the ports only through the VPN tunnel, or you can bind ports to the internal Ethernet interface to allow fast communication intra-datacenter.